MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 ## Register your app in the Azure Portal

-To register your app with the proper settings so that you can use Azure AD authentication with the Microsoft Store for Business API:
+To register your app with the proper settings so that you can use Azure AD authentication with the Microsoft Store for Business:

 1. Sign in to the [Azure portal](https://portal.azure.com/) and follow the instructions in [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the app that will use Device Guard signing.